ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 ### B) Perform tutorial: Docker CIS benchmarks analysis

-Tutorial can be accessed here: https://madhuakula.com/kubernetes-goat/docs/scenarios/scenario-5/docker-cis-benchmarks-in-kubernetes-containers/welcome/
+Tutorial can be accessed [here](https://madhuakula.com/kubernetes-goat/docs/scenarios/scenario-5/docker-cis-benchmarks-in-kubernetes-containers/welcome/)

 To get started with the scenario, you can deploy the Docker CIS benchmarks DaemonSet using the following command.
 Notice that this command is slightly different from the tutorial.